 4) Buy and Sell Simultaneous, Purchase Contingent on the Sale of Current Home

 This approach sounds good in theory, but is difficult to pull off.
-In this instance, you make an offer to purchase a home with the contingency that you have to sell your current home first.
+In this instance, you make an offer to purchase a home with the contingency that you have to sell your current house first.
 We are talking sell the house, not just close on it, so there is no contract in place yet.
 This is a huge risk in the eyes of a seller.
-It would be difficult to get an offer like this accepted, especially in a strong seller’s market when there are often multiple offers to choose from.
-A large contingency gives you little leverage with negotiation.
-Another risk of this is if something falls apart on the home you are buying, you might be stuck still selling your current home if it's already under contract.
-If you make your purchase contingent on the sale and closing of the current home, then you cannot also make the selling contingent upon buying (contingent on each other).
-To avoid this situation, you would at least want to complete inspections on the home you are buying before listing your current home for sale.
-Inspections are the most common way that transactions fall apart, but due to so many external factors, closing is never a guarantee after passing the inspection period.
-This strategy does not work well in general, but stands a better chance of working in a buyer's market.
+It may be difficult to get an offer like this accepted, especially in a strong seller’s market when there are often multiple offers to choose from.
+A large contingency also gives you less leverage with price negotiation.
+This strategy generally does not work well in a strong seller's market.
+However, it could work well if it is not a multiple offer situation, especially if the house has been sitting on the market a while.
+It also helps if the home you have to sell will appeal to a large amount of buyers in a popular price range (i.e. a 3 bed, 2 bath home, with a garage in the $140-180k range.)

 Now that you know your possible options, the next step is talk to a lender to see what you qualify for financially.
 In our current seller’s market where it is much more difficult to buy, I strongly recommend the bridge loan option to my clients.
 If you don’t qualify for the bridge loan, you may have to accept the reality of moving twice.
 As I always say, save, save, save!
-The more money you have saved to work with, the more options will be available to you.
+The more money you have saved to work with, the more options you will have for purchasing your next home.

 Great info on everything real estate.